NikoGandon/NikoGandon/README.md

 # About me

 Hi !
-I'm a computer science student at __University of Tours - UFR Science et Technique in Blois branch__ in France.
+I'm a computer science student at <a href='https://www.univ-tours.fr/formations/licence-sciences-technologies-sante-mention-informatique'>__University of Tours - UFR Science et Technique in Blois branch__</a> in France.
 My favorites fields are software development and machine learning.
 <br>
 # Skills
 <table align="center">